Exponential Change due to Exponential Growth

 Change is the only constant

-The Key for a long time successful businesses was always and still is, that they adopt fast, and they can react to a changing environment.
-This fast adoption to new fields and new business areas is getting more and more critical as the exponential technology trend is accelerating the market and the need for adoption.
-To survive in every field there needs to be a new mindset which reflects the constant change paradigm in the company.
-The better the culture for change and “trial and error” is the easier it will be to take a leading position in the market and use the exponential growth for the own development.
+The key to long-term business success has always been, and still is, speed of adoption and responsiveness to environmental change.
+As the exponential trend in technology accelerates the market and the need for adoption, this rapid adoption into new areas and new businesses is becoming more and more critical.
+To survive in any domain, a new mindset is needed that reflects the constant change paradigm in the organisation.
+The better the culture of change and trial and error, the easier it will be to take a leading position in the market and to use exponential growth for your own development.

 Comments are closed.